layer-3/ethtaipei/clearnet/Broker.spec.md

   - Both participants have direct channels with the broker
   - Both participants have sufficient funds in their respective accounts
   - The requested allocation amounts are available
+- Participants must provide signatures to authorize channel creation, except when a participant's initial allocation is 0
+- The channel can designate specific signers who will have authority over channel closure
 - Funds are transferred from participants' direct channel accounts to the new virtual channel
 - The broker sets up message routing between participants